Saco-de-patatas/CH32X0035-PDM/README.md

 microcontrollers have had the capability of generating PWM signals leveraging the several timer peripherals that are commonly available.
-Generating PWM is a simple matter, just count from 0 to the full range, creating N time slots or clock pulses, then for every slot, if the counter is below a reference value, then the device outputs a certain logic level, while the time slots where the counter is above (or equal) such reference, then the device output the respective negated logic level.
+Generating PWM is a simple matter, just count from 0 to the full range, creating N time slots or clock pulses, then for every slot, if the counter is below a reference value, then the device outputs a certain logic level, while the time slots where the counter is above (or equal) such reference, then the device outputs the respective negated logic level.

 ![PWM](Pictures/PWM.png)